How can you tell if a narcissist is being honest?

 The Reason Why:

-Narcissistic people need to be believed 100% of the time because anything less than complete trust can feel like a rejection.
+Narcissistic people need to be believed 100% of the time because anything less than complete trust can feel like direct confrontation.
 Therefore, if you “don’t understand,” they have not lied.
 You just don’t get it.

 8. You’re Being Unreasonable